appsparkler/study/android-kotlin/classes.md

 ## Extension Properties

-Its a way to extend a class without the parent class being `open`
+Its a way to extend a class without the parent class being `open`.
+We can add both method and properties to a existing class

 ```kt
 package moreKotlinFundamentals